tomsajuk/Webhook-and-API.AI-Echo-Sample/README.md

 - Push this app to Heroku
 - Test the API https://webhook-echo-sample.herokuapp.com/echo - use www.hurl.it to test it

-Open API.AI portal - https://api.ai
+Open API.AI portal - www.api.ai
-- Create an account and login
+- To talk to Gapo https://bot.api.ai/tomsajuk

 # Video
 Watch this video to learn the steps to create sample application.